Chocolate sandwich cookies with peanut butter filling remind me of oatmeal cream pies except with chocolate. It’s the perfect combination.

 - Gradually add flour mixture, about ½ cup at a time, mixing well after each addition.

-- With 2" cookie scoop (or 2 tablespoons per cookie), drop on parchment paper lined cookie sheet, about 2 inches apart.
+- With 1.5" cookie scoop (or about 1 ½ tablespoon or so per cookie), drop on parchment paper lined cookie sheet, about 2 inches apart.
 No need to roll into a circle or flatten.

 - Remove from oven and cool on wire rack until cool enough to remove from pan then allow to cool completely before adding frosting.